Selander1998/freakyfashion-expressjs/README.md

-Very cool HTMM/CSS project with somme vanilla JS! (for school 😎)
+This could have been TypeScript...
+BUT, very cool HTMM/CSS project with some vanilla JS! (for school 😎)